 3. Ease breast engorgement with a cabbage

 Breast engorgement is one of the painful sides of breastfeeding, which causes many mamas to give up breastfeeding altogether.
-One of the numerous ways to overcome this is by simply placing cabbage leaves over the breast, avoiding the nipple area.
+One of the numerous ways to overcome this is simply placing cabbage leaves over the breast, avoiding the nipple area.
 It helps reduce the pain and bring down the swelling.

 4. Full breasts?
 Hand express to help your baby